flipacholas/Architecture-of-consoles/articles/wiiu.Rmd.md

 Next, Starbucks embeds **SHA-1** and **AES-128** accelerators on its hardware to hash, encrypt and decrypt data without performance penalties.

-Moving on, while Stabuck is technically an outdated [ARM9 CPU](nintendo-ds#tab-2-2-a-question-about-the-hardware-choice), Nintendo enhanced it with a custom **eXecute Never** (XN) controller that restricts which memory locations Starbuck may execute [@anti_piracy-xn].
+Moving on, while Starbuck is technically an outdated [ARM9 CPU](nintendo-ds#tab-2-2-a-question-about-the-hardware-choice), Nintendo enhanced it with a custom **eXecute Never** (XN) controller that restricts which memory locations Starbuck may execute [@anti_piracy-xn].
 The XN block fulfils the role of an [NX bit](xbox-360#the-hypervisors-duties).

 Finally, encryption keys and certificates are stored in **OTP memory** inside Latte and both Espresso and Starbuck can seal access to each entry as soon as they are finished with it.